Erin’s Recipe Rundown

 - In a medium bowl, whisk together the gluten-free flour, baking powder, and salt.
 Set aside.

-- In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until creamed, about 1 minute.
+- In a large bowl, using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until creamed, about 1 minute.
 Add the egg and vanilla extract and beat on high speed until combined, about 1 minute.
-Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.
+Scrape down the sides and up the bottom of the bowl and beat again, as needed, to combine.

 - Add the dry ingredients to the wet ingredients and mix on low until combined.
 Mix in the buttermilk and sprinkles.
 Dough will be thick and sticky.

-- Scoop large sections of dough (about 2 Tablespoons of dough each) and roll into balls.
+- Scoop large sections of dough (about 2 tablespoons of dough each) and roll into balls.
 Optional but delicious: Lightly dip the tops of the cookie dough balls in more sprinkles.
 Place dough balls onto a large plate or lined baking sheet.
 Cover with plastic wrap.

 - Chill the dough balls for at least 2 hours or up to 3 days.
 (Transfer to an airtight container if storing more than a few hours.)

-- Preheat the oven to 350F.
-Line two large, rimmed baking sheets with silicone baking mats or parchment paper.
+- Preheat the oven to 350°F. Line two large, rimmed baking sheets with silicone baking mats or parchment paper.

 - Place the cookies 2 inches apart on the prepared baking sheet.
 Bake for 10-12 minutes.
 Let sit on the baking sheet for 5 minutes then transfer to a wire rack to continue cooling.
 Enjoy!